-Norwood & Pratten Describe Pleurotomaria carbonaria
+Norwood & Pratten Describe Pleurotomaria carbonaria.

 The original description from 1855 discusses a specimen that is a small to medium-sized shell, 1 inch in length.
 It was said to have sharp, longitudinal ribs.
-This is different than the description from the Treatise on Invertebrate Paleontology, which calls these rounded cords.
-Perhaps variation in recovery matrix could make particular specimens have sharp ribs, or maybe there is variation across different species.
+This is different than the description in the Treatise on Invertebrate Paleontology, which calls these rounded cords.
+Perhaps variation in the recovery matrix could make particular specimens have sharp ribs, or maybe there is variation across different species.
 Nevertheless, I believe that Norwood & Pratten’s “sharp” was a macro observation, whereas the Treatise is more of a micro observation.

 Shell of medium size.
 Length, 1 inch; breadth, 1 l-20th inch.
 Whorls five, rounded, covered with strongly raised, sharp, longitudinal ribs, the grooves or furrows between which are rounded, and much broader than the ribs themselves.
 The sinus consists merely of a broader groove, in which there are two or three raised ribs similar to those on the remainder of the shell, but much smaller.
 On the inferior half of each whorl, below the sinus, both the ribs and furrows are much smaller than those on the upper portion Mouth nearly semicircular; lip sharp.